Apply by December 20, 2024

 • Advocacy and programming to address climate-driven urban flooding, green stormwater infrastructure installation, wetlands protection, or disaster response and preparedness

-• Activities such as running educational programs; coordinating neighborhood discussions; planting trees, rain barrels, bioswales and other green infrastructure; policy advocacy and community organizing; environmental analysis, disaster planning and relief efforts.
+• Activities such as running educational programs; coordinating neighborhood discussions; planting trees, installing rain barrels, bioswales and other green infrastructure; policy advocacy and community organizing; environmental analysis, disaster planning and relief efforts.

 • This is a 2-year program